 - episodes of asthma occur once or more per week; or

 - asthmatic episodes develop at night.

 OTC epinephrine is available in various concentrations for oral inhalation or as a solution in vaporized form (nebulization).
 Both forms may or may not contain alcohol or sulfite as preservatives.
 For example, AsthmaHaler Mist does not contain alcohol.
-Alcohol and sulfite preservatives may trigger an attack of asthma, and therefore, patients whose asthma is sensitive to these preservatives should read product labels carefully.
+Alcohol and sulfite preservatives may trigger an asthma attack, and therefore, patients whose asthma is sensitive to these preservatives should read product labels carefully.
 The nebulized epinephrine solutions may or may not require diluting with a separate saline (salt) solution before use.
 Several saline solutions are available OTC in various concentrations.
 Again, careful reading of the label will provide information about combining an epinephrine solution for nebulization with a specific saline solution.
 Oral epinephrine is unavailable because it is rapidly broken down in the digestive system before it can reach the lungs.
-Once inhaled, epinephrine should provide rapid relief of symptoms (within five to 10 minutes) and continue working for one to three hours.
+Once inhaled, epinephrine should provide rapid relief of symptoms (within 5 to 10 minutes) and continue working for 1 to 3 hours.
 Good inhaler and nebulizing techniques are critical in the use of epinephrine.
 If epinephrine is used frequently, tolerance to its effects occurs; that is, repeated inhalations provide progressively less and less benefit.
-Some of these inhalers use a chlorofluorcarbon (CFC) propellant.
-These gases have been shown to damage the ozone layer.
-The FDA is likely to expand the ban on CFC propellants making these agents unavailable in the near future.
+Previously chloroflorocarbons (CFCs) were used as the propellant for inhaler therapy.
+These have been banned and replaced by alternative propellant, hydrofloroalkane (HFA).
+The CFCs were felt to contribute to damage to the ozone layer.

 Allergies & Asthma